MicrosoftDocs/windows-itpro-docs/windows/client-management/mdm/policy-csp-admx-userexperiencevirtualization.md

 <!--/Scope-->
 <!--Description-->
-Available in the latest Windows 10 Insider Preview Build.
 This policy setting configures the synchronization of user settings for the News app.
 By default, the user settings of News sync between computers.
 Use the policy setting to prevent the user settings of News from synchronizing between computers.

 If you enable this policy setting, News user settings continue to sync.